 W.C.
 Fields was considered for the role of absent-minded Uncle Billy, whose monumental blunder—losing the deposit money on Christmas Eve—spells doom for the Building & Loan.
 But the part went to Thomas Mitchell, also remembered as Scarlett O'Hara's father in "Gone With the Wind."

 Karolyn Grimes, who played 6-year-old Zuzu Bailey, didn't see "It's a Wonderful Life" until 1979.
-"I never saw movies I was in because my mom told me that would be prideful, being stuck on yourself," said Grimes, now 76, a retired medical technologist.
+"I never saw movies I was in because my mom told me that would be prideful, being stuck on yourself," said Grimes, now in her 70s, a retired medical technologist.
 Her favorite scene: George praying at Martini's.
 "Gosh, it makes me cry."

 Remembering Donna Reed